NHL playoff predictions: Picks for Stanley Cup, Conn Smythe Trophy and more

 So which team will emerge from the gauntlet and hoist Lord Stanley's mug?
 We look into our crystal ball and offer predictions for how the 2023 postseason will unfold.

-Our panel includes Yahoo Sports writers Nick Ashbourne, Kyle Cantlon, Olivier Neven, James O'Brien and Arun Srinivasan.
+Our panel includes Yahoo Sports writers Nick Ashbourne, Kyle Cantlon, Olivier Neven, James O'Brien, Anthony Petrielli and Arun Srinivasan.

 First-round predictions